m4xshen/m4xshen.dev/src/content/blog/vim-basic-commands.md

 description: "Master the essential Vim commands for efficient text editing.
 Learn Normal, Insert, and Command-line modes, navigation, editing, and more in this comprehensive Vim tutorial."
 ---

-In this tutorial, I'll cover the basic commands that you need to know to work in Vim efficiently.
+In this tutorial, I'll cover the basic commands and concepts that you need to know to work in Vim efficiently.
 I recommend you to open a file with Vim/Neovim and try the command while reading it.

 The 3 most used modes in Vim: